jahwag/ClaudeSync/ClaudeSync-How-To.md

 ### Development Workflow Example

-1. Visit [Claude.ai](https://claude.ai) in your browser and start a new chat in your project.

-2. Ask Claude about a feature you want to implement.
+1. Visit [Claude.ai](https://claude.ai), browse to your project and ask Claude about a feature you want to implement.
 For example:
    "How can I implement error handling for network timeouts in my Python application?"

-3. Implement the suggested changes locally in your development environment.
+2. Implement the suggested changes locally in your development environment.

-4. Push the updated files to Claude:
+3. Push the updated files to Claude:
 ```bash
 claudesync push
 ```

-5. Return to your [Claude.ai](https://claude.ai) chat in the browser to discuss the implementation and ask for improvements or additional features.
+4. Return to your [Claude.ai](https://claude.ai) project in the browser to discuss the implementation and ask for improvements or additional features.

 ### Tips for Effective Collaboration